 Although I take my work extremely seriously, I do not actually take myself seriously.
 Please bear this in mind if you have the misfortune of needing to deal with me; be sure to take everything with a grain of salt.
+And those who believe I have the answer to every question should keep in mind that I know so incredibly much that much of what I know is wrong.
+Don't believe everything I say — I certainly don't.

 In case you might be willing to stoop to collaborating with me, just beware that our work would have to go against the grain, hopefully even innovating.
 Rock the boat?
 Why not overturn?